SamhammerAG/ckeditor5-simple-image-upload-plugin/README.md

 		onImageUpload: file => {
             // do any upload stuff here with the JS-File-Object return Promise.resolve("http://path/to/the/uploaded/image.jpg");
+        },
+        abortImageUpload: () => { // OPTIONAL
+            // abort the upload here.
+The promise from onImageUpload should be rejected after that.
         }
 	} )
 	.then( ... )